iAdam1n/Textual-Scripts/README.md

 Textual-Scripts
 =====================
-slap.scpt: This is a modified version of the default slap script and instead of slapping with a trout, this slaps with a bass and more.

 error.scpt: Details on iOS errors you get in iTunes.
 Syntax "/error x" Replace x with the error code.
 (Thanks to [markhack](http://iosdevs.org) for the idea and starting this. )

 fw.scpt: "/fw iPhone2,1 6.0" to give out the URL to the iPhone 3GS 6.0 IPSW.